-Ritual killings: Ogun to register herbalists, alternate medicine practitioners - New Telegraph
+Ritual Killings: Ogun to register herbalists, alternate medicine practitioners - New Telegraph

 Worried by the increasing cases of ritual killings in Ogun State, the state government, has set up a 42-man Advisory Committee to register herbalists and alternate medicine practitioners in the state.

-The Chairman of the board, Balogun Nurudeen Olaleye, who inaugurated the committee in Abeokuta, Monday, said the move would enable the board have a well-coordinated and verified records of practitioners in accordance with the rules and regulations guiding its conduct.
+The chairman of the board, Balogun Nurudeen Olaleye who inaugurated the committee in Abeokuta, yesterday, said the move would enable the board have a well-coordinated and verified records of practitioners in accordance with the rules and regulations guiding its conduct.

 Olaleye, who decried the increase in ritual killings said, it had affected the socio-economic growth of the country, noting that the board would not sit back and watch some fake practitioners and miscreants bastardise alternate medicine practice.